From 'Hamilton' to 'Promising Young Woman' diversity rules Golden Globe nominations | Entertainment

 From 'Hamilton' to 'Promising Young Woman' diversity rules Golden Globe nominations

-Hollywood period drama "Mank" led a list of Golden Globe nominations on Wednesday that were strong on diversity and dominated by Netflix in a reflection of the upheaval wrought by the coronavirus pandemic on Hollywood.
-From the movie version of rap-infused musical "Hamilton" to LGBTQ musical "The Prom" and director nods for three women, the nominations - which kick off the Hollywood awards season - recognized social justice issues and performers of color in an industry that critics have long complained is dominated by white men.
+Hollywood period drama "Mank" led a list of Golden Globe nominations on Wednesday that were strong on diversity and dominated by Netflix in a reflection of the upheaval wrought by the coronavirus pandemic on the movie world.
+From the movie version of rap-infused musical "Hamilton" to LGBTQ musical "The Prom" and director nods for three women, the nominations - which kick off the Hollywood awards season - recognized social justice issues and performers of color in a U.S. entertainment industry that critics have long complained is dominated by white men.

-The contest for the best drama movie will also include modern Great Recession story "Nomadland," 1960s Vietnam War protest drama "The Trial of the Chicago 7," #MeToo revenge fantasy "Promising Young Woman," and family drama "The Father" about aging.
-Sacha Baron Cohen's satire on former President Donald Trump's America, "Borat Subsequent Moviefilm;" "Hamilton;" "The Prom;" autism story "Music" and time-loop comedy "Palm Springs" will compete in a separate category for musicals and comedies.
+The contest for the best drama movie will also include modern Great Recession saga "Nomadland," 1960s Vietnam War protest drama "The Trial of the Chicago 7," #MeToo revenge fantasy "Promising Young Woman," and family drama "The Father" about aging.
+Sacha Baron Cohen's satire on former President Donald Trump's America, "Borat Subsequent Moviefilm;" "Hamilton;" "The Prom;" autism story "Music;" and time-loop comedy "Palm Springs" will compete in a separate category for movie musicals and comedies.

-For television, British royal family series "The Crown," whose season focused on the late Princess Diana, led the way with six nods including for most of its main cast, followed by quirky small-town comedy "Schitt's Creek."
-Netflix Inc beat all comers in both film, with 22 nods, and television, with 20.
-The tally followed a year in which the coronavirus pandemic led Hollywood studios to push back dozens of their film releases or put them on streaming services.
+For television, British royal family series "The Crown," whose season focused on the late Princess Diana, led the way with six nods, including for most of its main cast, followed by quirky small-town comedy "Schitt's Creek."
+Netflix Inc beat all comers in both film, with 22 nominations, and television, with 20.
+The tally followed a year in which the pandemic led Hollywood studios to push back dozens of their film releases or put them on streaming services.

 Amazon Studios got seven nominations in the movie field.
-Three of the five directors nominated on Wednesday were women, including Regina King for the story of a meeting of four Black icons in the 1960s in "One Night in Miami," Britain's Emerald Fennell for "Promising Young Woman" and Chinese-born filmmaker Chloe Zhao for "Nomadland."
+Three of the five directors nominated were women, including Regina King for "One Night in Miami," about a meeting of four Black icons in the 1960s; Britain's Emerald Fennell for "Promising Young Woman" and Chinese-born filmmaker Chloe Zhao for "Nomadland."

-Variety calculated that a record 30% of the acting nominees in the film categories were non-white.
-They included Viola Davis and the late Chadwick Boseman, in his last film role, in jazz period piece "Ma Rainey's Black Bottom," British-Pakistani actor Riz Ahmed as a drummer going deaf in "Sound of Metal," Andra Day for her role in "The United States Vs Billie Holiday," and Dev Patel for the modern twist on Charles Dickens "The Personal History of David Copperfield."
+Variety calculated that a record 30% of the acting nominees in the film categories were nonwhite.
+They included Viola Davis and the late Chadwick Boseman, in his last film role, the jazz period piece "Ma Rainey's Black Bottom;" British-Pakistani actor Riz Ahmed as a drummer going deaf in "Sound of Metal;" Andra Day for her role in "The United States vs. Billie Holiday;" and Dev Patel for his modern twist on Charles Dickens' "The Personal History of David Copperfield."

-"Without question, things are changing," said actor Leslie Odom Jr., who was involved in "Hamilton," "Music" and "One Night in Miami" where he played Black singer Sam Cooke.
+"Without question, things are changing," said actor Leslie Odom Jr., who performed in "Hamilton," "Music" and "One Night in Miami" where he played singer-songwriter Sam Cooke.
 "The table is getting longer, the room is getting larger, and the lens is finding new people and new interesting stories to tell," Odom said in a phone interview.

+Foreign language film nods went to "Minari, about a South Korean family trying to make it in the United States; elder love story "Two of Us" from France; "The Life Ahead" starring Italian legend Sophia Loren; Danish drinking comedy "Another Round" and "La Llorona," a ghostly drama from Guatemala and France.
+QUIRKY CHOICES

 "Despite a stressed pandemic year, there is a comfort of sorts in embracing traditions," said "Mank" star Gary Oldman of the ceremony.
-It was a good day for Baron Cohen, who won nominations both for his "Borat" sequel and for his supporting role as a counter culture leader in "The Trial of the Chicago 7."
+It was a good day for Baron Cohen, who won nominations both for his "Borat" sequel and for his supporting role as counterculture leader Abbie Hoffman in "The Trial of the Chicago 7."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)